classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/cancellation-refund.md

 1. Click on &nbsp;<larecipe-button type="danger" size="sm" rounded>Cancel</larecipe-button> on a booking row.
 2. Booking status will keep updating (`Pending` | `Approved` | `Refunded`) when the Organizer or Admin updates cancellation status.
 3. Once the cancellation request submitted and cancellation status updated, it can never be re-submitted again.
-4. Also, after `Check-In - Yes`, customer can't submit cancellation request.
+4. Also, after `Check-In - Yes`, customer can't submit a cancellation request.
 4. The `status` shows if the booking is `Enabled - Valid` or `Disabled - In-valid`.
-5. After refunding booking amount, the booking `status` becomes `Disabled` and customer won't be able to
+5. After refunding booking amount, the booking `status` becomes `Disabled` and the customer won't be able to
     - Download Ticket
     - Access Online Event Secret Details
     - Check-in through ticket scanner

 ---

->{primary} On new cancellation request and cancellation status update, all releated users notified via email.
+>{primary} On new cancellation request and cancellation status update, all related users notified via email.

 ---

 <a name="organizer-cancellations"></a>
 ## Organizer's: Cancellations

-From the `Bookings` page, Organizer can manage and update cancellation requests-
+From the `Bookings` page, the Organizer can manage and update cancellation requests-

 1. Click on &nbsp;<larecipe-button type="primary" size="sm" rounded>Edit</larecipe-button> on a booking row.
 2. In the popup, the organizer can update-